IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/simultaneous.md

 The data condition for this task is "constrained with pretrained models".
 The list of allowed data and pretrained models can be found [here](https://iwslt.org/2024/offline#training-data-and-data-conditions).

 ### Czech-English Data
-For the Czech-English task, the following training data are available.
-The development set will be released soon.
+For the Czech-English task, the following training and development sets are available.

 #### Czech Speech
 ParCzech 3.0 (https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3631) allowed subset for training: asr-train